wenma-phd/website_hugo/content/_index.md

       title: News
       text: |
           * **May, 2024**: Dr. Ma won the Early Career Research Award from Cardiovascular Research Institute of Vermont (CVRI) ($10,000).
 His award has also been selected by the Board of Directors as the Martin M. LeWinter (MMLW) Early Career Investigator Award.
+          * **Feb, 2024**: Dr. Ma gave a Symposium-select Talk “Exploring allosteric regulation in molecular motors through the computational microscope” at the 68th Biophysical Society Meeting.

+---
   - block: markdown
     content:
       title: